todar/VBA-Arrays/README.md

 *Currently working on a version that has support for multi dim arrays!!
 Adding funtions to query & sort them.
 If interested, check it out!!

-# DEPENDENCIES
-- must import file for Property Value to be set as the class default.
-- no extra refrences to other libriaries needed at this time.

 # Properties:
 - value
 - lenght